-If Mr. Dufresne's employment is terminated without cause, he would be entitled to receive for a period of 18 months plus one additional month for every completed year of service from the effective date of his most recent employment agreement up to a maximum of 24 months: (a) his base salary and car allowance, (b) his target STIP bonus, and (c) his health care and dental benefits, participation in the employee/family assistance program and pension accrual.
+If Mr. Dufresne's employment is terminated without cause, he would be entitled to receive for a period of 24 months: (a) his base salary and car allowance, (b) his target STIP bonus, and (c) his health care and dental benefits, participation in the employee/family assistance program and pension accrual.
 Mr. Dufresne would also be entitled to applicable incentive payments and share-based settlements as provided for under the terms of the LTIP.
 Upon termination, Mr. Dufresne would be subject to certain non-competition and confidentiality undertakings.

-Robert Sawyer, Chief Operating Officer
+Robert Sawyer, Former Chief Operating Officer